Harshs27/neural-graphical-models/README.md

 The `setup.sh` file contains the complete procedure of creating a conda environment to run mGLAD model. run `bash setup.sh`
 In case of dependencies conflict, one can alternatively use this command `conda env create --name ngm --file=environment.yml`.

-## demo on a lung cancer dataset
+## demo on representing Gausssian Graphical models (GGMs) using NGMs
-A minimalist working example of NGMs is given in `ngm.ipynb`.
+A minimalist working example of NGMs is given in `demo_NGMs.ipynb`.
 It is a good entry point to understand the code structure as well as NGMs.

 ## Citation
 If you find this method useful, kindly cite the following associated papers: